Prevent Parvovirus Disease in Your Puppy

 How to diagnose and treat parvovirus?

 Not all puppies with a bout of vomiting and diarrhea have parvovirus.
 There are numerous other causes of GI upset in young dogs.
+A lot of the time, you can find a dog diarrhea treatment at home that will clear up the condition of your pet.
 It is very important for a sick puppy to be evaluated by a veterinarian.
 There is a simple screening test that can be performed at a veterinary hospital that can help determine if a puppy has contracted parvovirus.

 Most puppies with parvovirus quickly develop life threatening dehydration.
 Recommended treatment is aggressive supportive care in which the patient is hospitalized with 24 hour care on intravenous fluids and medications to support him through the debilitating disease.
 The average hospital stay is often 5-7 days.
 With aggressive veterinary care, there is an 80% survival rate.
 Without treatment, this drops to 10%.